oneapi-src/oneAPI-samples/.github/ISSUE_TEMPLATE/new_sample.md

 ## Summary
 This is a request for a new code Sample called `YourSampleName`

+## Purpose
+Answer the following questions
+* What specifically is this code sample trying to show?
+* Why is this important to the oneAPI ecosystem?

 ## Description
-Include a short Description of what the sample while Demonstrate and why it is important to the ecosystem.
+Include a short Description of what the sample will Demonstrate

+## Dependencies
+Please list any dependencies, libraries, images, and urls to the download locations

 ## Domain
 Please supply what [Domain](https://github.com/oneapi-src/oneAPI-samples/wiki/Reviewers-and-Domain-Experts) that you feel represents your Code Sample.
 (Best Effort)

-## Dependencies
-Please list any dependencies, libraries, images, and urls to the download locations

 ## Proposed folder Location
 Please include the proposed folder location for your sample to reside